ppone/docs/accounting/quickbooks-online.md

 Invoiced will create the following accounts in your G/L if you do not specify an account:

-- "Invoiced Account" - income account for invoices and line items
+- "Invoiced Account" - income account for new Products/Services created on QuickBooks from Invoiced line items
 - "Invoiced Discount" - income account for discounts
 - "Imported Invoiced Tax Code" - tax code for taxes received on Invoiced